This program is organized by the Foundation for Sustainable Development (FSD) in collaboration with DukeEngage.

 * Trained youth groups in waste management theory and how to run a business through turning garbage into income generating materials such as compost and charcoal briquettes.

-Please note that students in Kenya have contributed to a wide range of development initiatives and the projects listed above are only a few recent examples.
+Please note that students in Kakamega have contributed to a wide range of development initiatives and the projects listed above are only a few recent examples.

-Language/Other Prerequisites: Students must have a strong desire to work with non-profit organizations and be interested in learning about the social sector.
+Language/Other Prerequisites: Students must have a strong desire to work independently, collaborate with non-profit organizations, prioritize local needs and knowledges, and be interested in learning about the social sector.
 Students must be open-minded to working in a cultural context different from their own.
 Students are expected to show flexibility, patience, and dedication to their NGO.
 Work experience with non-profits and travel experience in Africa is preferred, but not required.

 Reflection Sessions: FSD staff will lead regular reflection sessions in which you’ll be expected to participate.
 More details will be shared with students once they arrive on site.